 On Foreign Affairs

 Since leaving government service and becoming a columnist for the Post, Gerson has continued to defend the actions of the Bush administration, as well as champion his own moralistic vision on foreign affairs.
-In an illustrative column on his view of foreign affairs, Gerson used the hardnosed—and often brutal—"realism" of the President Nixon and Henry Kissinger as a backdrop for promoting his own worldview, writing: "[I]t is clear that repeated doses of foreign policy realism can deaden the conscience.
+In one illustrative column, Gerson used the hardnosed—and often brutal—"realism" of the President Nixon and Henry Kissinger as a backdrop for promoting his own worldview, writing: "[I]t is clear that repeated doses of foreign policy realism can deaden the conscience.
 In President Nixon's office, a lack of human sentiment was viewed as proof of mental toughness—an atmosphere that diminished the office itself.
 Realists are often dismissive of Manichean distinctions between good and evil, light and darkness.
 But in the world beyond good and evil, some may be lightly consigned to the gas chambers."

 Although wary of taking military action against Iran at that time, Gerson did favour "limited but forceful action against Syria's Ho Chi Minh Trail of terrorists."

-Of course, Gerson appears to rarely think apart from so-called moral considerations, which helps explain some of the blind spots in his analysis of foreign affairs.
-In an April 2011 column titled "In Search of the Obama Doctrine," Gerson argued that Obama's foreign policy was really little more than the Bush Doctrine in disguise.
+Gerson had previously characterized Obama's foreign policies as the Bush Doctrine in disguise.
 "As a candidate, Obama defined his approach as the opposite of everything Bush.
 Whatever the issue, Obama would be the photographic negative.
 But as president, Obama's foreign policy has been slowly evolving toward the views of his predecessor.
 Obama's pride will not allow him to admit it.
 His rhetorical imprecision obscures it.
 But behind the fog is the Bush Doctrine."

 Since his time studying at the evangelical Wheaton College in Illinois, Gerson has been involved in Christian-based activism on issues including poverty and global health issues, notably AIDS.
 One of his early efforts was to join Charles Colson, who had served prison time for his role in the Watergate scandal, in his prison ministry.